North America Mobile Cloud Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 North America Mobile Cloud Market Analysis by Mordor Intelligence

-The North America mobile cloud market stands at USD 21 billion in 2025 and is forecast to reach USD 43 billion by 2030, advancing at a 15.40% CAGR.
+The North America mobile cloud market was valued at USD 21 billion in 2025 and estimated to grow from USD 24.19 billion in 2026 to reach USD 49.02 billion by 2031, at a CAGR of 15.18% during the forecast period (2026-2031).
 Edge-ready 5G build-outs, led by T-Mobile’s nationwide 5G Advanced footprint, have moved low-latency compute from core data centers to neighbourhood cell sites, opening fresh revenue streams for mobile-first workloads.
 Enterprises are prioritizing cloud-native network functions that process generative-AI inference close to subscribers, accelerating demand for container orchestration and serverless platforms.
 Consumer adoption is being catalysed by eSIM-only smartphones and direct-to-device satellite links that push always-on connectivity into previously unreachable areas.
 Meanwhile, hyperscalers are racing to extend programmable edge zones so customers can avoid expensive backhaul and data-egress fees.
 Mobile-specific zero-trust requirements, though essential, continue to impose latency overheads that vendors must engineer around.

 Key Report Takeaways